EQUIPPING KINDERS IN THE THOMASTOWN & MILL PARK ELECTORATE FOR KIDS OF ALL ABILITIES

 The program will also provide kinders with up to $200,000 to upgrade buildings and playgrounds to make them more inclusive through the buildings and playgrounds stream.

-The Labor Government has invested a record $123.6 million to build, expand and improve early years infrastructure across Victoria to ensure local families can continue to access great local kindergartens.
+The Andrews Government has invested a record $123.6 million to build, expand and improve early years infrastructure across Victoria to ensure local families can continue to access great local kindergartens.

 Quotes attributable to Minister for Early Childhood Education Jenny Mikakos